 What banks do reverse mortgages?

-Most major banks exited the reverse mortgage industry several years ago, leaving non-bank lenders, brokers, small banks, and credit unions as the remaining lending sources.
-While most reverse mortgages are insured by the federal housing administration (FHA) and adhere to the same rules, each lending institution offers its own margins and interest rates.
+Most major banks exited the reverse mortgage industry years ago.
+Non-bank lenders, brokers, small banks, and credit unions are now the main sources.
+While most reverse mortgages are insured by the Federal Housing Administration (FHA) and follow the same rules, each lender offers different margins and interest rates.

 Q.